Cover Craft: 8 of the Best Romantasy Covers

 This post ends with The Night Ends with Fire.
 This is a romantasy retelling of the legend of Mulan.
 The cover lets readers know that there’s going to be a warrior, by showing a person at the bottom with a sword on their back.
 And this has a phoenix rising from flames, as they are wont to do, but looming really large over the person.
 It gives the impression of greatness and wonder and fate, all without saying a word.

-For more awesome book cover designs, check out 24 More of The Best 2024 Book Covers So Far and for more romantasy, there’s 10 Steamy Romantasy Books That Will Make You Blush!
+For more awesome book cover designs, check out 24 More of The Best 2024 Book Covers So Far and for more romantasy, there’